-This year, we celebrated a couple days early so that we could celebrate my daughter’s and my dad’s birthdays, which happens to fall on the same day!
+This year, we celebrated a couple of days early so that we could celebrate my daughter’s and my dad’s birthdays, which happens to fall on the same day!
 We had an All-American celebration with hot dogs, chips, dips, cupcakes, and all the trimmings!

 Decorating With Our 4th of July Printables

 We used the printables available to my subscribers, and they made everything look so patriotic!
-The 4th of July printables party pack is loaded with tons of goodies like water bottle and soda can wraps, a frameable picture, an awesome banner, cupcake toppers, photo props and more.
+The 4th of July printables party pack is loaded with tons of goodies like water bottle and soda can wraps, a frameable picture, an awesome banner, cupcake toppers, photo props, and more.

 I wanted to use everything in the pack, so I spent several hours cutting every single piece that we created.
 It’s not a task for the weak!
 I finally made it though.
 I was able to speed things up by using my new paper trimmer.
-For all the round or oddly shaped printables, I used these.
+For all the round or oddly shaped printables, I used scissors.

 Fun in the Sun

 It was a beautiful sunny day, so we took full advantage of the pool!
 Everyone had plenty of sunscreen and bug spray on, and we had a great selection of music thanks to my nephew.
-He brought this cool waterproof speaker with him and, WOW, the sound quality was amazing.
+He brought a waterproof speaker with him and, WOW, the sound quality was amazing.
 Plus, I didn’t have to worry about the kids getting it wet while splashing around the pool.
 It’s definitely on my list of items to get soon!
 (Update: we got one and LOVE it!)

 Since it was so sunny out, we made sure to have plenty of drinks available to keep everyone well hydrated.
 We wrapped all our water bottles and soda cans with these cute wraps from the printables.
-I used this cardstock and it held up really well.
+I used cardstock and it held up really well.

 Beating the Heat With a Refreshing Drink